Seljord Municipality: Churches

+Geography

+The municipality lies in the central part of Øvre Telemark.
+There are two large lakes in the municipality: Sundsbarmvatn and Seljordsvatn.
+The highest point in the municipality is the 1539.99 m tall mountain Brattefjell which is located in the northern part of the municipality.
+Tinn Municipality lies to the north, Hjartdal Municipality lies to the northeast, Notodden Municipality lies to the east, Midt-Telemark Municipality lies to the southeast, Kviteseid Municipality lies to the south, Tokke Municipality lies to the west, and Vinje Municipality lies to the northwest.

 Government

 Seljord Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
-The municipality is under the jurisdiction of the Telemark District Court and the Agder Court of Appeal.
+The municipality is under the jurisdiction of the Øvre Telemark District Court and the Agder Court of Appeal.